neondatabase/website/content/docs/import/import-from-postgres.md

 ## pg_dump with psql

-This section describes using the `pg_dump` utility to dump data from an existing PostgreSQL database and import it into Neon using `psql`.
+This section describes using the `pg_dump` utility to dump data from an existing PostgreSQL database in plain SQL format and import it into Neon using `psql`.

 <Admonition type="note">
 If you have multiple databases to import, each database must be imported separately.